The below applies when in-person services resume.

-Pathways to Membership events offer a 3-step process to learn more directly from Rev. Dave Messner and are offered once a month.
+Starting Point events offer a thorough introduction to Unitarian Universalism and this church.
+These classes are offered regularly.
 Of course, feel free to ask anyone you meet for more information.
 You are welcome to subscribe to our emailed newsletter to see what's happening weekly

 How can I get involved in the life of the Church?

 There are a number of groups working in the church where you can connect with others, help keep the church healthy, and put your skills to work for the greater good of the community (or learn new ones).
 If you don't see what you're looking for on this website, or in Social Hour, please reach out to email@example.com.